Aaronnnpf/restaurant-project/README.md

 ![hero](https://github.com/Aaronnnpf/restaurant-project/blob/main/assets/images/hero.webp "Hero image")

-This image was chosen to represent the smell of home cooking when you walk in the door fo the resturant.
+This image was chosen to represent the smell of home cooking when you walk in the door of the resturant.

 * Icon: